 Check of Tre Sorelle and The Corn Exchange on Facebook to find out about upcoming events.

 – Fort Delaware.
 If you and your lovey like history check out Fort Delaware.
-They have daily tours and on specific days, also have musket and artillery demonstrations.
-If you are into spooky stuff, they also host ghost tours during the fall!
+They have daily tours and on specific days, they also have musket and artillery demonstrations.
+If you are into spooky stuff, they host ghost tours during the fall season!

 Zip line with Go Ape at Lums Pond.
 Zip lining and making your way through the high ropes course at Lums Pond will surely be a date you won’t forget.
 Then stop by the Crooked Hammock in Middletown on the way home for a beer and their delicious Pineapple Express wings or pilled high nachos.